heysailor/redux-worker-queue/README.md

 The handlers provided to the queue for each type are applied to each `QueueItem` of their specific type, in order of their registration.
 Each handler can block progression to the next.

-The handler functions must be _pure functions_ which take a QueueItem as their first argument, and return a promise.
+The handler functions must be _pure functions_ which take a `QueueItem` as their first argument, and return a promise.
 The promise must _always_ resolve as below:

     {
        ok: Boolean,
        item: QueueItem
     }

-There are three different pathways from the handler response: OK, halted, locked.
+There are three different outcomes from the handler response: OK, halted, locked.

+#### Outcome: OK

+Triggered by handler resolving to:

-#### OK: Response `{ ok: true, item: possibly changed QueueItem }`
+      `{ ok: true, item: possibly changed QueueItem }`

 If the `QueueItem` is now ready for the next handler, set `ok: true`.
 A queue item is only processed by the next handler once the preceding handler has resolved to `ok: true`.

 Once the last handler resolves in this way, the item is removed from the queue...Christmas!

+#### Outcome: Halted

+Triggered by handler resolving to:

-#### Halted: Response `{ ok: false, item: a changed QueueItem }`
+      `{ ok: false, item: a changed QueueItem }`

 A halt stops the subsequent handlers being called until the `QueueItem` is updated and `flush()` called again.

-For example, a validation handler that does validation would probably put its validation errors into `QueueItem.errors` to be shown to a user for action.
-Update the item by passing the changed `QueueItem` to `addOrUpdateQueueItem()`.
+For example, a validation handler that does validation would probably put its validation errors into `QueueItem.errors` to be shown to a user for action, and return the updated `QueueItem` along with `ok: false`.
+The user action should trigger an update to the item by passing the changed `QueueItem` to `addOrUpdateQueueItem()`.

+#### Outcome: Locked

+Triggered by a rejected handler promise, a handler throwing an error, or a handler resolving to:

-#### Locked: Response `{ ok: false, item: an unchanged QueueItem }`, or a rejected handler promise.
+      `{ ok: false, item: an unchanged QueueItem }`

 A `QueueItem` will be _locked out_ of processing until it is changed if

 * `ok: false` is resolved from the handler promise and no change was made to the `QueueItem`, or
 * a handler promise is rejected
+* a handler throws an error

-_The handler promise should always resolve._ If the handler throws an error or rejects its promise, the `QueueItem` will be locked.
-The error message is logged to the console, if present, to help you.
+_The handler promise should always resolve._

+If a handler rejects or throws an error, the error is logged to the console if possible to help you.

+To remove a lock, change the `QueueItem` pass the changed `QueueItem` to `addOrUpdateItem()` and call `flush()` again.

 ## Workers